3ki5tj/vir/prog/ie/README.md

   Code           |  Description
 ---------------- | ----------------------
-  ieodmpfr.c     | generalized odd-dimensional case
+  ievirmpfr.c    | generalized odd-dimensional case
   ieutilmpfr.h   | common routines for the MPFR programs, the counterpart of ieutil.h fftmpfr.h      | multiple-precision code for FFT, the counterpart of fft.h